 Actions can be thought as task lists that must be completed from top to bottom.

 There are two ways to create an Actions object.
-One is to create an object that contains an Actions component, by right clicking on the Hierarchy panel and selecting Game Creator → Interaction → Actions.
+One is to create an object that contains an Actions component, by right clicking on the Hierarchy panel and selecting Game Creator → Visual Scripting → Actions.
 This creates a scene object with the component attached to it.

 However, an Actions component can also be added to any game object.
 Simply click on any game object's Add Component button and type Actions.